-People tend to seek therapy when they want to make a change in their lives or way of being and need a little help or guidance making that change.
+People tend to seek therapy when they want to make a change in their lives or personal way of being and need a little help or guidance making that change.
 I have several years of experience providing individual assessment and psychotherapy to adult clients using evidence-based approaches.

-I offer diagnostic and personality assessments to clarify the nature of psychological problems and recommend appropriate treatment.
+I offer diagnostic and personality assessments to clarify the nature of psychological problems and subsequently recommend appropriate treatment.
 All psychological assessment reports provide a full DSM-V diagnosis and are completed in a timely manner.